malkusch/km200/README.md

 ### Thread safety

-Code wise the API is thread safe, however your KM200 itself might not be.
-I did observe issues when querying my KM200 concurrently.
-It performed badly and with errors.
-It is advised to use this API not concurrently.
+Code wise this API is thread safe, it is highly recommended to not use it concurrently.
+Your KM200 gateway itself is not thread safe.
+In order to protect users from wrong usage, this API will serialize all requests, i.e. concurrent requests will not happen concurrently.

 ## License